 Tell your doctor if you are using other eye products (such as drops, ointments, artificial tears).
 Some ingredients in these products may interact with this medication and prevent it from working.
 Ask your doctor or pharmacist if you can use these eye products while using this medication and how long to wait before applying the other products.
 Use eye drops before eye ointments to allow the drops to enter the eye.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same times each day.
-Continue using it for the full time prescribed, usually 7 to 10 days.
-Stopping the medication too soon may allow the bacteria to continue to grow, which may result in a return of the infection.
+Continue to use this medication for the full time prescribed, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection.